reidenong/Cheatsheets/README.md

 # Cheatsheets
-A collection of typesetted cheatsheets and reference notes for use in exams, or for fun.
+- A collection of typesetted cheatsheets and reference notes for use in exams, or for fun.
+- Notes may either fit on a single sheet or be in multi-page format depending on mod policy for that semester

-Made wrt NUS Modules.
+- Made w.r.t.
+NUS Modules.

 <br/>